HaojunChen663/PixVerve-95K/README.md

    huggingface-cli download --repo-type dataset --resume-download HaojunChen/PixVerve-95K --local-dir $YOUR_LOCAL_PATH$
    ```

-3. Now you can run your own t2i model using `"long_caption"` specified in the `benchmark.jsonl` file, to generate the corresponding images.
+3. Now you can run your own text-to-image model using `"long_caption"` specified in the `benchmark.jsonl` file, to generate the corresponding images.
 The file names of the generated images must match the corresponding `"file_name"` exactly.

-4. For evaluation on the mllm-agnostic metrics:
+4. For evaluation on the MLLM-agnostic metrics:
     ```
     cd eval
     CUDA_VISIBLE_DEVICES=0 python eval.py \